What is glucose? (See the conversation.)

 While other symptoms are:

-- High Starvation because glucose is not storing,
+- High Starvation because glucose is not stored,

 Now I am sure you are clear about all these, now come to monitor system.